UK Feminist Archives and Libraries

-The below directory is a work in progress and consists of UK feminist libraries and archives that we are aware of.
-We are also aware that there are many wonderful, new projects that might not be on our radar yet.
+The below directory is a work-in-progress and consists of UK feminist libraries and archives that we are aware of.
 Please contact us if you have a submission to the directory.
+Find Irish organisations here.

 Chawton House Library